SharinaS/Cloud-Engineering-Fundamentals/vpc.md

 You must also specify an Elastic IP address to associate with the NAT gateway when you create it.
 The Elastic IP address cannot be changed after you associate it with the NAT Gateway.

-An Elastic IP address is a property of network interfaces.
+An Elastic IP address is a **property of network interfaces**.
 An Elastic IP address is a reserved public IP address that you can assign to any EC2 instance in a particular region, until you choose to release it.

 When you associate an Elastic IP address with an EC2 instance, it replaces the default public IP address.